moehrenzahn/moehrenzahn.github.io/project/flyleaf/faq.md

 <img loading="lazy" alt="" height="20" src="/images/projects/sf-fullscreen.svg" style="filter:invert(1)">

-The full screen mode is currently only available if you use the pagination feature.
+On macOS, you can select "View", "Toggle article toolbar" or press Cmd-Shift-F.

 ----

 ## Can you add highlighting and notes?

-Highlighting and notes are on the roadmap, but don't hold your breath.
-My focus right now is on making the reading experience as flawless and polished as possible.

-If you are very interested in organizing and referencing articles, you may be served better by other read-later apps.
+Highlighting and notes are in development and I hope to add them to Flyleaf later in 2026.

 ----